kmhabib/sydummit-eksworkshop-2019/workshop-1/README.md

     ```
     $ script/setup
     $ script/EKSPreReqs.sh
-    if the EKSPreReqs.sh script gives error, issue this command:
+    if the EKSPreReqs.sh or any script gives error, issue this command:
-    $ chmod +x script/EKSPreReqs.sh
+    $ chmod +x script/*
     ```

     This first script will delete some unneeded Docker images to free up disk space, populate a DynamoDB table with some seed data, upload site assets to S3, and install some Docker-related authentication mechanisms that will be discussed later.
 Make sure you see the "Success!" message when the script completes.
 The second script will install **kubectl**, **aws-iam-authenticator**, **eksctl** and **kubectx**